Teaching Music in Elementary Grades – Guided Music Reading

 In the “music” above each box represents one beat.
-Students can easily identify one or two sounds on a beat as well as the “silent” beats or rests.
-The practice phase is the longest phase.
-Don’t shortcut practice.
+Students can easily identify one or two sounds on a beat as well as the “silent” beats or rests and correlate the pictures with the rhythm syllable sounds.

 Reading Standard Rhythmic Notation

-Once students are proficient at iconic reading, you are ready to introduce the standard notation for the same piece.
-Start with iconic reading and go directly to standard notation.
+Once students are proficient at iconic reading, reading standard notation for the same piece is a simple next step.
+Begin with iconic reading and go straight to standard notation.
 Students should immediately make the connection.
-If necessary, read one line at a time – iconic, and then standard notation.
-If students are properly prepared, this should be an easy transition.
+If necessary, read one line at a time – iconic then standard notation.
+If students are properly prepared, this should be a simple transition.

 Introduce Elements “Just in Time”

 To focus students’ attention, only display the elements on which you want them to focus.
 For instance, if you’re reading the rhythm, do NOT display ANY lyrics.
 Students will focus on the words and will not read the notes.

 If you’re learning verse 1 only display verse 1.
 Display verse 2 “just in time” to perform verse 2.
 This guided music reading technique is very beneficial for young musicians.
 It’s also helpful to color-code verses.

 Every classroom is made up of students of many different abilities.
 With careful scaffolding, all students can be successful using guided music reading with teacher and peer support.
 The tips below describe how a teacher may provide support for students with a wide range of abilities.

 Tips for Successful Guided Music Reading